Caltech-IPAC/kete/docs/tutorials/neatm.rst

 black body thermal emission from the heated surface.
 However this neglects the fact that the Sun emits light in the IR as well.
-This Solar emission of IR is reflected from the surface, and for colder asteroids can contribute a significant fraction of the total flux.
-NEOSpy automatically includes this reflected light flux alongside the thermal emission.
+This Solar emission of IR is reflected from the surface, and for colder asteroids can contribute a significant fraction of the total flux. kete automatically includes this reflected light flux alongside the thermal emission.

-Below is an example of how to compute NEATM using NEOSpy, showing the relative contribution of thermal and emitted fluxes.
+Below is an example of how to compute NEATM using kete, showing the relative contribution of thermal and emitted fluxes.

 .. code-block:: python

-    import neospy
+    import kete
     import matplotlib.pyplot as plt
     import numpy as np

     # Using NEOS wavelengths
-    bands = neospy.neos.BANDS
+    bands = kete.neos.BANDS

     observer = [0, 1, 0]

     # Define the NEATM model parameters for an object
-    params = neospy.flux.NeatmParams(
+    params = kete.flux.NeatmParams(
         "Ceres",
         band_wavelength=bands,
         band_albedos=[0.1] * len(bands),